-One or two alcoholic drinks are okay, but more than 14 mixed drinks in a week can lower testosterone levels and affect sperm count.
+One or two alcoholic drinks per day are OK for men, but more than 14 mixed drinks in a week can lower testosterone levels and affect sperm count.
 In fact, studies show that consistent drinking (five or more drinks in a two-hour time frame) have negative effects on sperm, too.

 Changing his diet and eating habits is not an easy task.
 But when the big picture includes not only bringing a baby into the world, but also maintaining a healthier lifestyle, it's a lot easier to get on board.

-Are you trying mama?
-Check out some products that can support you on your journey in the Motherly Shop!
+Are you trying for a baby, mama?
+Check out some products that can support you on your journey in the Motherly Shop.

 A version of this story was originally published on October 7, 2019.
 It has been updated.